 We assess the impairment of long-lived assets whenever events or changes in circumstances indicate that the carrying value may not be recoverable.
 Recoverability of assets is measured by comparing the carrying value of the asset to the undiscounted future cash flows expected to be generated by the asset.
 If the total expected future cash flows are less than the carrying amount of the asset, the carrying amount is written down to the estimated fair value of an asset to be held and used or the fair value, net of estimated costs of disposal, of an asset to be disposed of, and a loss resulting from impairment is recognized by a charge to income.
-Judgments and estimates that we make related to the expected useful lives of long-lived assets are affected by factors such as changes in economic conditions and changes in operating performance.
+Judgments and estimates that we make related to the expected useful lives of long-lived assets are affected by factors such as changes in economic conditions and c hanges in operating performance.
 The accuracy of such provisions can vary materially from original estimates and management regularly monitors the adequacy of the provisions until final disposition occurs.

-We have not made any material changes in our methodology for assessing impairments during the first quarter of 2010 and we do not believe that there will be a material change in the estimates or assumptions we use to assess impairment on long-lived assets.
+We have not made any material changes in our methodology for assessing impairments during the first quarter of 2011 and we do not believe that there is a reasonable likelihood that there will be a material change in the estimates or assumptions used by us to assess impairment on long-lived assets.
 However, if actual results are not consistent with our estimates and assumptions used in estimating future cash flows and fair values of long-lived assets, we may be exposed to losses that could be material.
-We did not record any impairment charges in the first quarter of 2010.